Marquette vs. St. Thomas College Basketball BetMGM Promo Codes, Predictions & Picks - December 14

 Marquette Performance Insights

-- The Golden Eagles rank 48th in college basketball by averaging 102.4 points per 100 possessions on offense, and defensively are 63rd in college basketball, allowing 84.7 points per 100 possessions.
+- The Golden Eagles' 102.4 points per 100 possessions on offense rank 48th in college basketball, and the 84.7 points they allow per 100 possessions rank 63rd in college basketball.

-- Marquette wins the turnover battle by 4.7 per game, committing 9.9 (49th in college basketball) while its opponents average 14.6.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.